If you’ve been involved in an accident, you probably know by now that the collision itself was just the beginning.

 Your car might still be in the tow yard or even worse, sitting in your driveway waiting to be inspected for repairs.

 By now, you’re not sure what to do or what to expect.
-On top of all of this, you just don’t know how to read the Traffic Collision Report the police made at the scene of the accident.
+On top of all of this, you just don’t know how to read the Police Report made by the officer at the scene of the accident.

 What is most important for you to know about traffic collision reports?

-At the outset, the most important thing to understand about a police traffic collision report (also referred to as a police report, or an accident report) is that it is not admissible at trial as evidence.
-Just because there might be information in the police report, it doesn’t make it true.
+At the outset, the most important thing to understand about a police traffic collision report (also referred to as a police report, or an accident report) is that it is not admissible as evidence at trial.
+Just because something is written in the police report, doesn’t make it true.
 It is simply a record of information gathered by a police officer at the scene of the accident.

 For example, if the police report puts you at fault for the accident, don’t worry!
 The report itself is not evidence, it is merely a report taken by a police officer who is taking statements from the involved parties and/or witnesses.
 More often than not, police reports are riddled with mistakes, errors, omissions and just flat out wrong information.Order Your Free Police Report

 So the takeaway from this post should be that just because a police report might be adverse or have incorrect information, don’t worry about it.
 Hire a lawyer and law firm that knows how to handle these situations to make sure that the information contained in a police report doesn’t harm your case.

 Now, lets get right into the important elements of a police report.
 Below is a blank California Highway Patrol Traffic Collision Report template.
 This is the most common form used in traffic accidents throughout California.

 Blank First Page of Traffic Collision Report